 In the end, the newlyweds were happy with their selections and were glad they had listened to the advice of their recently married friends.
 It was an enjoyable process they gratefully admit.
 “Have fun with it!” encourages Hardy.

-See Ashley & Hardy's wedding in our summer issue, available digitally on Issuu.
-For more ideas, discover another real couple's registry, view 15 popular wedding registry products, and see this couple's registry tips.
+For more wedding registry ideas, discover another real couple's registry, view 15 popular wedding registry products, and see this couple's registry tips.